MicrosoftDocs/mixed-reality/mrtk-unity/features/input-simulation/input-simulation-service.md

 * HoloLens 2 eye tracking
 * VR device controllers

-Users can use a conventional keyboard and mouse combination to control simulated devices at runtime.
-This approach allows testing of interactions in the Unity editor without first deploying to a device.

 > [!WARNING]
 > This does not work when using Unity's XR Holographic Emulation > Emulation Mode = "Simulate in Editor".
 Unity's in-editor simulation will take control away from MRTK's input simulation.
 In order to use the MRTK input simulation service, you will need to set XR Holographic Emulation to Emulation Mode = *"None"*

+## How to use MRTK Input simulation

+Input simulation is enabled by default in the profiles that ship with MRTK.
+You can simply click **Play** button to run the scene with input simulation support.

+* Press W, A, S, D keys to move the camera.
+* Hold the right mouse button and move the mouse to look around.
+* To bring up the simulated hands, press Space bar(Right hand) or left Shift key(Left hand)
+* To keep simulated hands in the view, press T or Y key
+* To rotate simulated hands, press Q or E(horizontal) / R or F(vertical)

 ## Enabling the input simulation service

-Input simulation is enabled by default in the profiles that ship with MRTK.

 Under the Input System Data provider configuration, the Input Simulation service can be configured with the following.